HTTPArchive/almanac.httparchive.org/src/content/en/2022/interop.md

 #### Viewport Units

 In the 2020 MDN Browser Compatibility Report, <a hreflang="en" href="https://insights.developer.mozilla.org/reports/mdn-browser-compatibility-report-2020.html#findings-viewport">the ability to work with the reported size of the viewport with existing vh/vw units was a common theme</a>.
-As browsers experiment with different interface choices and websites have different design needs, the <a hreflang="en" href="https://drafts.csswg.org/css-values-4/#viewport-variants">CSS Working Group defined several new classes of viewport units</a> for measuring the largest (lv* units), smallest (sv* units) and dynamic (dv* units) viewport measures.
+As browsers experiment with different interface choices and websites have different design needs, the <a hreflang="en" href="https://drafts.csswg.org/css-values-4/#viewport-variants">CSS Working Group defined several new classes of viewport units</a> for measuring the largest (`lv*` units), smallest (`sv*` units) and dynamic (`dv*` units) viewport measures.
 All viewport related measures includes similar units:

-- 1% of the width (vw, lvw, svw, dvw)
+- 1% of the width (`vw`, `lvw`, `svw`, `dvw`)
-- 1% of the height (vh, lvh, svh, dvh)
+- 1% of the height (`vh`, `lvh`, `svh`, `dvh`)
-- 1% of the size in the inline axis (vi, lvi, svi, dvi)
+- 1% of the size in the inline axis (`vi`, `lvi`, `svi`, `dvi`)
-- 1% of the size of the initial containing block (vb, lvb, svb, dvb)
+- 1% of the size of the initial containing block (`vb`, `lvb`, `svb`, `dvb`)
-- The smaller of two dimensions (vmin, lvmin, svmin, dvmin)
+- The smaller of two dimensions (`vmin`, `lvmin`, `svmin`, `dvmin`)
-- The larger of two dimensions (vmax, lvmax, svmax, dvmax)
+- The larger of two dimensions (`vmax`, `lvmax`, `svmax`, `dvmax`)

-Interop 2022 identified 7 tests to verify various aspects of those units.
-Safari shipped the first support for these units in March 2022, followed by Firefox at the end of May.
-As of the time of this writing it is supported in experimental builds of Chromium.

-As of the time of this writing, the HTTP Archive hasn't turned up any use of these units in the wild yet, but it's very new.
-We'll continue to track adoption on this going forward.

-Experimental:

 {{ figure_markup(
   image="viewport-units-wpt-dashboard.png",
-  caption="Viewport units WPT dashboard (experimental).", description="A chart showing the scores of viewport units in experimental releases over the past year.
+  caption='Viewport units WPT dashboard (experimental).<br>(Source: <a hreflang="en" href="https://wpt.fyi/interop-2022?feature=interop-2022-viewport">Web Platform Tests</a>)',
+  description="A chart showing the scores of viewport units in experimental releases over the past year.
 In January, no engine supported them.
 Safari had an early jump, getting about 65% support in February, but was quickly surpassed by Chrome with about 87% support.
 As of September, all scored 100% pass rates.", width=732, height=697
   )
 }}

+Interop 2022 identified 7 tests to verify various aspects of those units.
+Safari shipped the first support for these units in March 2022, followed by Firefox at the end of May.
+As of the time of this writing it is supported in experimental builds of Chromium.

+As of the time of this writing, the HTTP Archive hasn't turned up any use of these units in the wild yet, but it's very new.
+We'll continue to track adoption on this going forward.

 #### Cascade Layers

 Cascade Layers are an interesting new feature of CSS, built on a fundamental idea that has existed in CSS all along.
 As authors, our primary means of expressing the importance of rules has been specificity.
 This works well for a lot of things but it can quickly get unwieldy as we try to incorporate ideas for design systems or components.
 Browsers also use CSS internally in what is called the UA stylesheet.
 However, you might note that you don't typically have specificity related battles with the UA stylesheet.
 That's because there are "layers" of rules built right into how CSS works.
 Cascade Layers provides a way for authors to plug into that same mechanism and manage their CSS and specificity challenges more effectively.
-Miriam Suzanne wrote <a hreflang="en" href="https://css-tricks.com/css-cascade-layers/">a fuller explanation and guide</a>.
+[Miriam Suzanne](https://twitter.com/TerribleMia) wrote <a hreflang="en" href="https://css-tricks.com/css-cascade-layers/">a fuller explanation and guide</a>.

-To set this off well, Interop 2022 defined <a hreflang="en" href="https://wpt.fyi/results/css/css-cascade?label=experimental&label=master&product=chrome&product=firefox&product=safari&aligned&view=interop&q=label%3Ainterop-2022-cascade">31 tests in Web Platform Tests</a>.
-Support in stable browsers at the beginning of the year was non-existent, but since April it is now universally implemented among stable releases in the 3 engines.
-Here's what development looked like.

 {{ figure_markup(
   image="cascade-layers-wpt-dashboard.png",
-  caption="Cascade layers WPT dashboard (experimental).", description="A chart showing the scores of cascade layers support in experimental releases over the past year.
+  caption='Cascade layers WPT dashboard (experimental)..<br>(Source: <a hreflang="en" href="https://wpt.fyi/interop-2022?feature=interop-2022-cascade">Web Platform Tests</a>)',
+  description="A chart showing the scores of cascade layers support in experimental releases over the past year.
 In January, Firefox had roughly 75% support, Safari 62% and Chrome only about 11%.
 Throughout the year each gained steadily.
 As of September both Firefox and Chrome have scores of about 96%, and Safari 100%.", width=720, height=675
   )
 }}

-As of the time of the dataset for this year, layers occurred on a very small number of sites in the wild.
+To set this off well, Interop 2022 defined <a hreflang="en" href="https://wpt.fyi/results/css/css-cascade?label=experimental&label=master&product=chrome&product=firefox&product=safari&aligned&view=interop&q=label%3Ainterop-2022-cascade">31 tests in Web Platform Tests</a>.
+Support in stable browsers at the beginning of the year was non-existent, but since April it is now universally implemented among stable releases in the 3 engines.
+Here's what development looked like.

 {{ figure_markup(
   caption="Percentage of mobile pages containing a `@layer` ruleset.",